Upcoming Events

 5050 Del Mar Heights Road | San Diego, CA 92130

 Join us for a delicious evening with Adeena Sussman!
-Adeena will share stories, recipes, and the flavors behind her culinary journey, in conversation with Debbie Kornberg of Spice It Up with Deb.
+Adeena will share stories, recipes, and the flavors behind her culinary journey, in conversation with Debbie Kornberg, of SPICE + LEAF.
 Adeena is here with her new book: Zariz: 100 Easy, Breezy, Tel Aviv-y Recipes.

 Presented in partnership with Congregation Beth Am